Should I upgrade to SAP S/4 HANA?

 - Has your business / your processes changed since the time you implemented SAP (or since the last time you did a major upgrade in conjunction with a business process review study)?

-All those question will influence whether you should just buy replacement hardware, get S/4 ready hardware, contact a cloud provider or maybe just keep your existing hardware for a bit longer.
+All those questions will influence whether you should just buy replacement hardware, get S/4 ready hardware, contact a cloud provider or maybe just keep your existing hardware for a bit longer.

 We’ve tried to address those questions in our Ultimate S/4 HANA Upgrade Cheat Sheet, so that you can find what is probably the most suitable answer to your specific situation.